decargroup/robust_observer_koopman/README.md

 # Uncertainty Modelling and Robust Observer Synthesis using the Koopman Operator

-This repository contains the companion code for [Uncertainty Modelling and Robust Observer Synthesis using the Koopman Operator](about:blank).
+This repository contains the companion code for [Uncertainty Modelling and Robust Observer Synthesis using the Koopman Operator](https://arxiv.org/abs/2410.01057).
 All the code required to generate the paper's plots from raw data is included here.

 The regression methods detailed in the paper are implemented using [`pykoop`](https://github.com/decarsg/pykoop), the authors' Koopman operator